mdb-dev-io/svgcookiestealer/README.md

 1. Start a simple php server with index.php in the webroot.
 - `sudo php -S 0.0.0.0:<port>`
+- Note: Using the `index.php` file is completely optional, as long as you have a listener setup you should still recieve the cookies.
 2. Modify the IP & Port in the `svg` file to contain your ip & port.
 3. Upload the `.svg` file to your vulnerable web app.
 4. Profit.